JuliaEarth/CoordRefSystems.jl/README.md

 ## Usage

-The most common use of Cartography.jl is to convert geodetic coordinates into projected coordinates.
+The most common use of Cartography.jl is to convert geographic coordinates into projected coordinates:
-For examplify, let's project some geodetic coordinates:

 ```
 julia> gcoord = LatLon(30, 60)